NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_f.md

 Open your application.properties file and modify the following lines:

-1. Maximum File Size:
+1. Set the max file size at application server level.
 This property sets the maximum size for individual files that can be uploaded.

     ``` bash
        spring.servlet.multipart.max-file-size=10MB
     ```

-2. Maximum Request Size:
+2. Set the max (HTTP) request size at application server level.
 This property sets the maximum size for the entire multipart request.

     ``` bash
        spring.servlet.multipart.max-request-size=10MB